traefik/mesh/docs/content/configuration.md

     weight: 20
 ```

-In this example, we define a traffic split for our server service between two version of our server, v1 and v2.
+In this example, we define a traffic split for our server service between two versions of our server, v1 and v2.
 `server.server.maesh` directs 80% of the traffic to the server-v1 pods, and 20% of the traffic to the server-v2 pods.

-More information can be found [in the specification](https://github.com/deislabs/smi-spec/blob/master/traffic-split.md).
+More information can be found [in the SMI specification](https://github.com/deislabs/smi-spec/blob/master/traffic-split.md).

 #### Traffic Metrics